Responsible Use of Technology

 We believe that students, staff, and parents can work together to keep ourselves informed and safe as our digital age continues to create new opportunities and challenges.

-The Shoreline School district has approved the use of Common Sense Media’s Digital Citizenship curriculum for teaching internet skills and awareness to our elementary aged students.
+The Shoreline School district has approved the use of Common Sense Media's Digital Citizenship Curriculum for teaching internet skills and awareness to students in grades 1-6.
 The curriculum covers many issues, including how to respond to cyberbullying.

 Students are also taught to evaluate websites.
 View this “Website Evaluation Guide”